 curl -u "accessid:accesskey" -X PUT -H "Content-Type: application/json" -H "If-Match: \"etag\"" -T source.json https://api.sumologic.com/api/v1/collectors/collectorID/sources/sourceID

-- After the JSON file is uploaded, return to the Google, and click Verify on the page in point number 2.
+- After the JSON file is uploaded, return to the Google, and click Verify on the page as described in step 6 of the Add the source URL as an allowed domain in GCP section above.
 It should verify successfully.

 In this step, you configure a Pub/Sub topic in GCP and add a subscription to the above source URL.
 Once you configure the Pub/Sub, you can export data from Stackdriver to the Pub/Sub.
 For example, you can export Google App Engine logs, as described on Collect Logs for Google App Engine.